Safe Catch Sustainability and Socially Responsible Sourcing Policy

-Our Wild Ahi tuna, made with yellowfin tuna (Thunnus albacares) is caught in the Western Central Pacific catch area (FAO 71) and Indian Ocean (FAO 57).
+Our Wild Ahi tuna, made with yellowfin tuna (Thunnus albacares) caught in the Western Central Pacific catch area (FAO 71) or Indian Ocean (FAO 57).

 Safe Catch Wild Ahi tuna are only caught by purse seine boats without the use of fish aggregating devices (FADs) or using the pole and line method.

 Our albacore tuna (Thunnus alalunga) belong to the North Pacific Ocean Albacore population and are caught in the Northwest Pacific (FAO 61) and the Western Central Pacific (FAO 71).
 The Marine Fisheries Commission and our partners at Seafood Watch endorse this as sustainable stock.
 All of our albacore tuna are caught using the pole and line catch method.
 Fishermen that employ the pole and line catch method use barbless hooks and poles to catch tuna one at a time near the waters surface.